adodge/ComfyLib/README.md

 ComfyUI is actively maintained (as of writing), and has implementations of a lot of the cool cutting-edge Stable Diffusion stuff.
 The implementation is as unmodified as possible, to hopefully make it easier to merge in upstream improvements.

 In order to provide a consistent API, an interface layer has been added.
-Directly importing names not in the API should be considered dangerous, as the ComfyUI maintainers might change how things are arranged whenever they want.
-The interface layer will be consistent though, within a major version of the library.
+Directly importing names not in the API should be considered dangerous, as the ComfyUI maintainers might change how things are arranged whenever they want, and those changes will be merged into this fork as soon as possible, possibly without changing the major version of the library.

+The interface layer will be consistent within a major version of the library, so that's what you should rely on.

 # Installation